 The College of Arts and Sciences offers four specially designed courses to help you through every step of the career development process.
 Each course was designed to be taken throughout your academic career, and in conjunction with the work you do with the Walter Center for Career Achievement.
 Not sure that a class is right for you?
-Your career advisor can help you make an informed decision.
+Your career coach can help you make an informed decision.

 ASCS-Q294: College to Career I: Explore Your Options